-It is clear that despite excellent efforts by many groups the approach to providing information for infrastructure management in emergencies is not often effectively utilizing a wealth of data that resides, with various organizations.
-This existing information and technology could provide mangers important information products that could save lives, reduce damage to property, and lessen environmental impacts.
+It is clear that despite excellent efforts by many groups the approach to providing information for infrastructure condition assessment in emergencies is not effectively utilizing a wealth of data that resides, with various organizations.
+This existing information and technology could provide mangers important decision support products that could save lives, reduce damage to property, and lessen environmental impacts.
 The current situation is characterized by numerous shortcomings that inhibit optimal decision making for emergency management.
-The inability to access information and the lack of standardization. coordination. and communication are all obstacles that need to be overcome.
+The inability to access information and the lack of standardization, coordination, and communication are all obstacles that need to be overcome.
 In addition there are tools in the geospatial information area that could contribute immensely to infrastructure management in emergencies and in more routine operational situations.
-One of the ways to accomplish these aims is to make more effective and timely use of aerial and satellite surveillance and monitoring wide situational awareness over a broad area could also be addressed using remote sensing data sources.
-In the area of spectral sensing new hyper-spectral sensing systems will allow detection and identification of specific surface materials, air and surface pollutants and ground All of these information vegetation types. products can be useful in the response, recovery, and rehabilitation phases of infrastructure management preparedness.
+One of the ways to accomplish these aims is to make more effective and timely use of aerial and satellite surveillance and monitoring technologies.

-The strength of any paradigm shift is realized if new questions can be answered along with traditional ones.
-Using remote sensing technologies combined with information sharing will address many, if not most, traditional safety, hazards, and disaster issues facing infrastructure managers, as well as provide for those raised by technologies.
 The challenge is how to adapt the existing capabilities of image-derived intelligence in the short-term to fit new operating circumstances, and what new ways of doing business will we need in the long-term to develop an infrastructure that is resilient to various forms of attack.

-Advances in Information systems, satellite imaging systems and improved software technologies have led to opportunities for a new level of information products from remote sensed data.
+Advances in Information systems, satellites imaging systems and improved software technologies have led to opportunities for a new level of information products from remote sensed data.
 The integration of these new products into existing disaster response systems can provide a wide range of analysis tools and information products that were not possible before.
 For example, with the higher resolution imagery change detection for building damage assessment can be conducted rapidly and accurately with these new data sources.
-Transportation infrastructure and system deliberate acts of aggression.
+Transportation infrastructure and system wide situational awareness over a broad area could also be addressed using remote sensing data sources.
+In the area of spectral sensing new hyper-spectral sensing systems will allow detection and identification of specific surface materials, air and surface pollutants and ground vegetation types.
+All of these information products can be useful in the response, recovery, and rehabilitation phases of infrastructure management prepardness.

+The strength of any paradigm shift is realized if new questions can be answered along with traditional ones.
+Using remote sensing technologies combined with information sharing will address many, if not most, traditional safety, hazards, and disaster issues facing infrastructure managers, as well as provide for those raised by deliberate acts of aggression.
 Despite technological advance, disaster risk continues to grow.
-Infrastructure emergency managers and others continue to be called on to make decisions during disaster events, as well as in the pre-andpost disaster phases, with incomplete information.
+Infrastructure emergency managers and others continue to be called on to make decisions during disaster events, as well as in the pre-and-post disaster phases, with incomplete information.
 In order to make optimal decisions to reduce the loss of life and property, stakeholders uniformly must be able to obtain the needed information in a format that is appropriate for their capabilities.
 There is also the need for parties at great distances from each other to be able to share information in a seamless fashion that also allows the shared information to be interactive with local data and be used to create new integrated products tailored to the situation.